atellaluca/Sistemi-Operativi/README.md

 - 🛡️ Synchronization using semaphores
 - 📊 Displays philosopher status (thinking, eating, waiting)

+## 🏗️ Project Structure

+- `dining-philosophers.cpp`: Main source code for the project.

 ## 🚀 How to Run

 1. Clone this repository: